Eat less sugar during the holidays

 And many of us carry pain from past experiences in our bodies.
 This pain gets pricked in our daily life and stirs us up, physically and emotionally.

-When we feel overwhelmed, when our pain gets pricked, or when we feel exhausted and stressed, we can reach for some kind of warmth and nurturing – like sugar – to help us feel better.
+When we feel overwhelmed, when our pain gets pricked, or when we feel exhausted and stressed, we may reach for warmth and nurturing – like sugar – to help us feel better.

 Then, when this morphs into a habit, and we get more and more stuck in it, we don't like ourselves.
 We feel bad for our 'bad habit.'